Playwright on GitHub Actions: the automated testing setup your green CI is missing

 Because Playwright scripts are bound to selectors, and selectors change every time the frontend team touches a component.
 A renamed data-testid, a restructured form, a moved button.
 Each one breaks tests that were working yesterday.
 Self-healing tests fix this by understanding the flow intent rather than the DOM path.
 Bug0's self-healing handles 90% of these changes automatically.

-Should I build my own E2E testing on Playwright or use Bug0?
+Should I build my own Playwright on GitHub Actions setup or use a managed platform?

-If you have 2+ engineers who can own testing infrastructure long-term (not just build it, maintain it, respond to failures at 2 AM), and you have compliance requirements that prevent SaaS tools, build it yourself.
+If you have 2+ engineers who can own testing infrastructure long-term (build, maintain, respond to failures at 2 AM), and compliance prevents SaaS tools, build it yourself.
 For everyone else, the math is straightforward.
-DIY Playwright in CI costs $180K-$300K in year one engineering time.
-Bug0 starts at $3K/year.
+DIY Playwright in CI costs $180K to $300K in year one engineering time.
+A managed platform like Bug0 starts at $3K/year.
 The question is where your engineers should spend their time.

 Get started